Reproject Disparity Images to 3D Point Clouds

 Note

 S27, S30, and KS21 cameras support onboard rectification of all image streams including aux camera sources.
-It’s reccomended you use these rectified streams instead of rectifying with a userspace application
+It’s recommended you use these rectified streams instead of rectifying with a userspace application

 Raw distorted images from the MultiSense can be unrectified using the stereo calibration parameters stored on the camera.
 The following examples use built-in OpenCV functions to generate rectification lookup tables used to remap raw distorted images to rectified images.